edchz/pth/content/english/how-it-works.md

   block:
   - subtitle: "Who are we?"
     title: "Nice to meet you! &#128075;"
     description: "Thanks for considering Pets to Home for your pet's international transportation.
 As pet owners, we get it - you want the best for your furry friend.
 That's why we're proud to offer comfy, safe, stress-free transport.
 We're certified under IATA's Live Animals Regulations and a member of the International Pet and Animal Transportation Association, so you can rest assured your pet is in good hands.
-We take care of everything, so you can relax and focus on your new adventure."
+We take care of everything, so you can relax and focus on your new adventure!"
     image: "images/meetyou.png"

   - subtitle: "What we do"